scollier/Summit2014OSEonOSPViaHeat/scott/05-Deploy-Heat-Stack.md

     heat event-list openshift

-Each resouce can also be monitored with:
+Each resource can also be monitored with:

     heat resource-list openshift